Customer accounts arrive.Learn more ›

 Target marker

-While you move or resize a block, the editor displays a target marker: a purple frame that materializes the area where the block will land once snapped to the grid.
+As soon as a block is selected, the editor displays a target marker: a purple frame that materializes the area the block occupies on the grid.
+While you move or resize the block, this frame shows where it will land once snapped to the grid.

 What the target marker is for